planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Attribute pools can improve later with experience points.
 Gain these by recounting memorable events from the last adventure.

 Circumstances or equipment may change an Attribute pool.
 In this case, put the modified pool in parentheses to the right.
-For example, "Poise 4(5)".
+For example, "POISE 4(5)".
 Use the original *unaltered* pool for calculating Experience, Backstories, and Mettle.

 Unusual settings may introduce entirely new Attributes for things like cybernetics, magic, superpowers, and martial arts.

 ### CONCEPT

 This is the Adventurer's calling in life, and the size of their dice pool tells you how good they are at it.
-Concept is special because it can replace other Attributes if higher and better suited for the task.
-For example, a *Royal Fencing Instructor* could use their Concept instead of Nature when wielding a light sword.
+CONCEPT is special because it can replace other Attributes if higher and better suited for the task.
+For example, a *Royal Fencing Instructor* could use their CONCEPT instead of NATURE when wielding a light sword.
 This is only for the active side of a Check.
-Concept cannot swap in for the passive Difficulty.
+CONCEPT cannot swap in for the passive Difficulty.

-Guides often grant free information or automatic success with the right Concept Descriptor.
+Guides often grant free information or automatic success with the right CONCEPT Descriptor.
 For example, a *Professor of Ancient History* or *Greek Citizen* would know plenty about the Parthenon, while those with less relevant Descriptors may have to make Checks.

-Assume that characters are generally competent and may use their Concept pool even for tasks unrelated to their Descriptor, but at double Difficulty.
+Assume that characters are generally competent and may use their CONCEPT pool even for tasks unrelated to their Descriptor, but at double Difficulty.
 For example, a very skilled *Carpenter* could pilot a plane, if poorly.
 A relevant Backstory can bypass the added Difficulty.

 **<u>Example Descriptors</u>:** *cat burglar, astromech pilot, village blacksmith, unemployed librarian, time-traveling lunatic, courtier,